mclightf/mclightf.github.io/_posts/2022-07-28-Reflection.md

 ================

-As my statistical programming course comes to an end this summer, I would like to reflect on my experiences and discuss my thoughtd on R as a programming language.
+As my statistical programming course comes to an end this summer, I would like to reflect on my experiences and discuss my thoughts on R as a programming language.

 **What your current thoughts are in terms of using R for data science -